christianb/android-navigation/README.md

 # Navigation
 This library helps you making android navigation more handy and better testable.

-The `Navigationable` interface could be implementend by a `ViewModel`.
+The `Navigationable` interface could be implemented by a `ViewModel`.
 ```
 class MyViewModel: ViewModel(), Navigationable {
     override val navigator: Navigator = Navigator.create()